apache/fury/docs/protocols/xlang_object_graph_spec.md

 Map iteration is too expensive, Fury won't compute the header like for list since it introduce [considerable overhead](https://github.com/apache/incubator-fury/issues/925).
-Users can use `MapFieldInfo` annotation to provide header in advance.
+Users can use `MapFieldInfo` annotation to provide the header in advance.
 Otherwise Fury will use first key-value pair to predict header optimistically, and update the chunk header if the prediction failed at some pair.

-Fury will serialize map chunk by chunk, every chunk has 127 pairs at most.
+Fury will serialize the map chunk by chunk, every chunk has 127 pairs at most.

 ```
 |    1 byte      |     1 byte     | variable bytes  |